-Manipur: Fresh gunfights reported in Imphal valley
+Manipur: Fresh gunfights reported across state

 In Thamnapokpi, police and security forces had to resort to firing to control the clashes.

-However, who was behind the clashes and firings was not known until this report was filed.
+However who was behind the clashes and firings were known till the filing of this report.